Incident Response

 Tailor made, consultative support

-• Identification of types of vulnerabilities and potential threats to the control systems and likely types of cyber attacks
+• Identify vulnerabilities, potential threats to the control systems, and the types of cyber attacks that could occur.

-• Instructions and information detailing how to detect cyber incidents and their severity
+• Detailed instructions on how to detect cyber incidents and assess their severity.

-• Defined roles and responsibilities for key personnel in the event of a cyber incident
+• Clearly defined roles and responsibilities for key personnel during a cyber incident.

-• Determining the appropriate response to a cyber incident to contain risk and restore ICS operations back to normal without removing forensic evidence
+• Guidelines for determining the appropriate response to a cyber incident to contain risks and restore ICS operations to normal while preserving forensic evidence.

 Get in touch